ovotech/genesys-web-messaging-tester/packages/genesys-web-messaging-tester-cli/README.md

 scenarios:
   "Accept survey":
     setup:
+      placeholders:
+        NAME:
+          - John
+          - Jane
       prompt: |
-        I want you to play the role of a customer talking to a company's online chatbot.
+        I want you to play the role of a customer called {NAME}, talking to a company's online chatbot.
 You must not break from this role, and all of your responses must be based on how a customer would realistically talk to a company's chatbot.

         To help you play the role of a customer consider the following points when writing a response: